-FAI has ‘little room for manoeuvre’ in sale of Aviva stadium stake
+FAI has ‘little room for manoeuvre’ in sale of Aviva Stadium stake

 There is a general belief that there would not be much interest in buying the stadium as it does not actually generate any significant profits.
 The IRFU has already said that it would not have any interest in bidding.

-Vice president Paul Cooke, who is also currently effectively acting as chief executive of the association, said that the financial situation did not really point to a sale making sense given the need there would be to achieve such a high price.
+Vice-president Paul Cooke, who is also effectively acting as chief executive of the association, said that the financial situation did not really point to a sale making sense given the need there would be to achieve such a high price.

 “The bank has a charge of €30 million on it and we need another €20 million, so we would have to sell it for at least €50 million in order for anything to be actually realised for the association.”